SewerynKuliga/fb_clone/README.md

 ##
 Authorization by Google is possible in the application.
 Website based on components.

 The status of posts is saved in Firebase along with the time at which the post was written.
+The post can contain text as well as an image or gif

+The widget was downloaded from facebook, which updates with changes on it.

 This is what a clone actually looks like: